- The Graduate School at UNC Charlotte

 - Rolling deadline, but you must apply by March 15 to be eligible for funding the following academic year

 - Note: GRE test scores are not required for our graduate applications

-- Undergraduates currently registered at UNCC may be eligible to have their application fees reimbursed by the department; students in need should contact Dr. Lisa Rasmussen for details
+- UNC Charlotte undergraduates and other applicants who provide a brief statement of financial need may be eligible to have their application fees reimbursed by the department; students in need should contact Dr. Andrea Pitts for details

 - Early Entry information for UNCC students is available for download here

 The Graduate Program in Ethics and Applied Philosophy: Scholars and professionals using intertraditional philosophical tools and practical experience to address the world’s concrete and theoretical problems.

 The Graduate Program in Ethics and Applied Philosophy aims to deepen students’ understanding and mastery of historical and contemporary philosophical traditions.
 The student is invited to engage her graduate philosophical training with pressing societal issues.
 Our faculty’s research areas, and our close relationship with the Center for Professional and Applied Ethics, together provide unparalleled opportunity for our Certificate and Master’s degree students to augment their existing professional skills or train for further work in philosophy or other fields.

 The Philosophy Department offers a Graduate Certificate in Applied Ethics and a Master of Arts in Ethics and Applied Philosophy.